 Ray was born in Fulham and, as a young child was struck down by polio and not expected to survive.
 He spent several weeks in an iron lung and was read his last rites by a priest.
 Against all odds he made a miraculous recovery but was left with lifelong physical disabilities as a result of contracting the disease.
 Against the wishes of his family, Ray was sent to live at Hatchford Park, a residential school for children with disabilities in Surrey which was a deeply unhappy period in his life.

-Ray was involved in several family businesses and was one of the founder partners of Prestige Cars and Couriers which was established in 1982.
+Ray was involved in several family businesses and was one of the founder partners of Prestige Cars and Couriers which was established in 1982 and still a thriving business today.
 With a sharp eye for numbers and a diligent bookkeeper Ray was responsible for the finances at the business and was also keen investor, following the stock markets and investing wisely throughout his life.

 Ray’s Playhouse is a registered charity that was set up in January 2011 following a high-profile parents campaign to save the much-loved Sands End Playhouse, which had been operating for over thirty years in Fulham.

 The Playhouse is a situated in a purpose-built building located in the heart of Sands End by William Parnell Park, and provides a much-needed, stimulating environment for local parents and carers to take their children for stay and play sessions and other child-centred activities.
 The Playhouse has an extensive outdoor play area, and a light open indoor space providing a wide range of stimulating activities to suit babies, toddlers and pre-schoolers.
 Part of the morning stay and play sessions include a healthy eating snack time, where the children sit at tables and enjoy a range of finger foods such as fruit and breadsticks, encouraging independence and school readiness for the older ones.
 The morning concludes with a group sing-along.
 These are not a compulsory part of your visit and you are most welcome to continue playing inside or out with your child.